martingwhite/kramer/README.md

 [""]`).
 Also, suppose you estimate a language model where `--order` is greater than one and you request a stream longer than one token.
-In this case, if you don't have a history (or the length of the history is suboptimal), then the brain will essentially bootstrap the history.
-For instance, if you estimated a trigram and you request a stream four tokens long, then the brain will query the unigrams for the first token.
+In this case, if you don't have a history (or the length of the history is suboptimal), then the brain will essentially bootstrap the history to length `n-1`, where `n` is the order of the model.
+For instance, if you estimated a trigram and you request a stream four tokens long but you don't have a history, then the brain will query the unigrams for the first token.
 Then it will query the bigrams, using the first token, for the second token.
 Then it will query the trigrams, using the first two tokens, for the third token.
 Finally, it will query the trigrams, using the two most recent tokens, for the fourth token in the stream.

 `length` is an integer which governs the length of the sentence to query from the language model.